sancarn/Extended_MapBasic/README.md

     next i
     ```

     ii) Compile if required.
-Uses RegEx to establish whether compilation is required.
-If it requires compiling, the program will compile it and run the compiled file in the (current?) instance of MapInfo.
+Searches for keywords like `Sub` and `For ... next`.
+If found the program will compile it and run the compiled file in the (current?) instance of MapInfo.